Marklogic-retired/marklogic-data-hub/README.md

 The MarkLogic Data Hub Framework is a data integration framework and toolset to quickly and efficiently integrate data from many sources into a single MarkLogic database and then expose that data.

 # Version Support
-MarkLogic 9.0-5 or later is required with version 4.0.0+ of the DHF.
+MarkLogic 9.0-7 or later up to the latest 9.x version is required with version 4.0.0+ of the DHF.

 # Getting Started
 Grab the [latest release](https://github.com/marklogic/marklogic-data-hub/releases) then visit our [Data Hub Framework website](https://marklogic.github.io/marklogic-data-hub/) to get started.